Flickdm/tianocore-wiki.github.io/UDK2010-Releases.md

 <td>

-<a href="EDK-II-Specifications" class="wikilink"
-title=" UDK2010 SR1 UP1 EDK II v1.22 Errata C specifications"> UDK2010
+[ UDK2010
-SR1 UP1 EDK II v1.22 Errata C specifications</a>
+SR1 UP1 EDK II v1.22 Errata C specifications](EDK-II-Specifications)
 These documents describe the EDK II build information for the following (Build, DEC, DSC, FDF and INF) file formats and it contains the Errata updates (version 1.22 Errata C) that are available with the